JuanP-VT/Tic-tac-toe/README.md

 I go deeper with javascript, Object Oriented Programming, design patterns and more advanced concepts like high order functions, arrow functions.

-This is a simple Tic Tac Game, make a Row , Colum or Cross to win, player one start, the goal of this App Game is to practice building utilizing the principles of OOP and design patterns like factory functions , modules.
+This is a simple Tic Tac Game, make a Row , Colum or Cross to win, player one start, the goal of this App Game is to practice  utilizing the principles of OOP and design patterns like factory functions , modules.

 ## Objective